“Falsehood flies, and the Truth comes limping after it,” Jonathan Swift once wrote.

 “How can we create a news ecosystem … that values and promotes truth?” they ask.

 The new study suggests that it will not be easy.
-Though Vosoughi and his colleagues only focus on Twitter—the study was conducted using exclusive data that the company made available to MIT—their work has implications for Facebook, YouTube, and every major social network.
+Though Vosoughi and his colleagues focus only on Twitter—the study was conducted using exclusive data that the company made available to MIT—their work has implications for Facebook, YouTube, and every major social network.
 Any platform that regularly amplifies engaging or provocative content runs the risk of amplifying fake news along with it.

 Though the study is written in the clinical language of statistics, it offers a methodical indictment of the accuracy of information that spreads on these platforms.
 A false story is much more likely to go viral than a real story, the authors find.
 A false story reaches 1,500 people six times quicker, on average, than a true story does.
 And while false stories outperform the truth on every subject—including business, terrorism and war, science and technology, and entertainment—fake news about politics regularly does best.